benjvmin/BenjaminTaylorPortfolio/README.md

 };
 ```

 This was good for most common use cases though.
-I've added an object to Vue's instance that provided me with URL to the resource ```$hostname.name``` and two methods to retrieve Posts and Projects.
-I have the ability to pass a parameter to specify the amount of Post/Projects I would like to fetch.
+I've added an object to Vue's instance that provided me with URL to the resource ```$hostname.name``` and two methods to retrieve posts and projects.
+I added the ability to pass a parameter to specify the amount of post/projects I would like to fetch as well.
 If I didn't supply a parameter, it would just retrieve the default amount.
 Sweet!
 Except, it would need further abstraction to fetch individual posts / projects, and just about every other argument I could throw at it.
 This is part of the "underdeveloped" part, and in the future I may focus on building a full fledged module to handle this.

-####Custom Post Types & Plugins
+#### Custom Post Types & Plugins
 Working with Wordpress, I've thought deeply about the purpose and application of plugins, and how they enhance both the developer and end user's experience.
-This led me to the belief that the best practical application of plugins would be to enhance the "back end" by giving the adminstrator (me) numerous tools to create and manage content (among other various things).
-These below plugins extended the functionality of Wordpress REST API and gave me a superior development and administration experience.
+This led me to the belief that the best practical application of plugins would be to enhance the "back end" by giving the adminstrator (me) numerous tools to extend the administration experience.
+These below plugins extended the functionality of Wordpress, and the REST API.

-* Advanced Custom Fields
-Allowed me to create the exact custom fields I needed for my portfolio pieces.
+__Advanced Custom Fields:__ Allowed me to create the exact custom fields I needed for my portfolio pieces.
-* ACF to REST API
-Exposed each Advanced Custom Field I created to be consumed by the REST API.
+__ACF to REST API:__ Exposed each Advanced Custom Field I created to be consumed by the REST API.
-* Advanced Markdown Editor
-Replaces Wordpress's regular markdown editor with a superior editor.
+__Advanced Markdown Editor:__ Replaces Wordpress's regular markdown editor with a superior editor.
 (Makes blogging a joy).
-* Better REST API Featured Images
-Exposes a better mechanism for displaying "featured image" for posts, as the default one is not very good.
+__Better REST API Featured Images:__ Exposes a better mechanism for displaying "featured image" for posts, as the default one is not very good.
-* FakerPress
-Automatically created filler content during development process.
+__FakerPress:__ Automatically created filler content during development process.
-* All-in-one WP Migration
-Allowed me to seamlessly migrate my local development site to a hosted provider.
+__All-in-one WP Migration:__ Allowed me to seamlessly migrate my local development site to a hosted provider.

 #### Challenges

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+The biggest challenge I ran into was more of a project oriented issue, as I had to standardize a format in Advanced Custom Fields to facilitate a mixture of Print Design & Web assets.
+With web projects I would like to utlize different formats to display content (like SVG) rather than just images, but with my print projects, I could only work with images of them.

 ![Performance](./static/README_assets/performance.svg)
 ## Performance & Load Times